-The goals, policies and regulations of this Program are based on the governing principles in WAC 173-26-186 and the policy statements of RCW 90.58.020.

-Any inconsistencies between this Program and RCW 90.58 must be resolved in accordance with the RCW.

-The planning policies of this Program may be achieved by diverse means, one of which is regulation.
-The City may also acquire land, implement capital projects and programs, encourage voluntary measures, create incentive programs, or use other means to implement the Program planning policies.

-When regulating use and development of private property, the City's actions must be consistent with all relevant legal limitations including constitutional limitations.
-This Program must not unconstitutionally infringe on private property rights or result in an unconstitutional taking of private property.

-The regulatory provisions of this Program are limited to shorelines of the state, whereas the planning functions of this Program may extend beyond shoreline jurisdiction.
+- A. The goals, policies and regulations of this Program are based on the governing principles in WAC 173-26-186 and the policy statements of RCW 90.58.020. - B. Any inconsistencies between this Program and RCW 90.58 must be resolved in accordance with the RCW. - C. The planning policies of this Program may be achieved by diverse means, one of which is regulation.
+The City may also acquire land, implement capital projects and programs, encourage voluntary measures, create incentive programs, or use other means to implement the Program planning policies. - D. When regulating use and development of private property, the City's actions must be consistent with all relevant legal limitations including constitutional limitations.
+This Program must not unconstitutionally infringe on private property rights or result in an unconstitutional taking of private property. - E. The regulatory provisions of this Program are limited to shorelines of the state, whereas the planning functions of this Program may extend beyond shoreline jurisdiction. - F. The policies and regulations of this Program must be integrated and coordinated with the policies and rules of the City of Napavine Comprehensive Plan

-The policies and regulations of this Program must be integrated and coordinated with the policies and rules of the City of Toledo Comprehensive Plan (Comprehensive Plan), and its implementing development regulations adopted under the Growth Management Act (RCW 36.70A) and its most current revision of the Toledo Land
+(Comprehensive Plan), and its implementing development regulations adopted under the Growth Management Act (RCW 36.70A).